skatenewyorkcity/OopInJava/README.md

 Take a look at the following information before running the project.

 ### Prerequisites
-Must have a Java IDE for testing, sucg as:
+Must have a Java IDE for testing, such as:
 ```
 Eclipse IDE
 ```